-Please note that this is just a summary article of Content Bugs.
-In order to learn more about Content Bugs, please visit our main Content Bugs article.
+Please note that this is just a summary article on Content Bugs.
+To learn more about these bugs, visit our main Content Bugs article.

-In some tests, you can report content bugs which relate to the actual content of websites or apps, such as broken links or images, defective redirections, missing text or content, missing translations, and missing data.
+In some tests, you can report content bugs related to the actual content of websites or apps, such as broken links or images, defective redirections, missing text or content, missing translations, and missing data.

 Repetitive problems